TAGS: best practices, internships, recruiting methods

 You can guarantee that hiring managers provide real work assignments by checking job descriptions, emphasizing the importance of real work assignments during a manager/mentor orientation sessions, and communicating with interns frequently throughout the work term to determine who they perceive what they are doing.

 *Note: The best practices presented here assume the organization's goal is to convert interns to full-time hires and is therefore paying its interns.
 Unpaid internships present a number of problems for organizations focused on intern conversion, not the least of which is legal issues that arise if the unpaid intern is given real work assignments.
+(For information about intern compensation, see NACE’s Guide to Compensation for Interns & Co-ops.)

 It’s important that everyone “be on the same page,” so to speak.
 Make this happen by holding an orientation session for managers and mentors as well as a session for students.
 Orientations ensure that everyone starts with the same expectations and role definitions.
 This is time well spent—the effort you put into these sessions will pay off throughout the program.